NutritionalYeet/Unity-LMStudioClient/README.txt

-Attach this script to an object in your scene.
+Attach this script to an object in a Unity scene.
 Fill out the URL and Model fields.

 It will attempt to make a request to LM Studio when the game starts, unless you disable this behavior in the script.